 Who should I ask to write a letter of recommendation on my behalf?

 Some of the people applicants typically seek recommendations from include:

 I do not require a specific recommendation form.
 A letter of recommendation is sufficient.

 Will I automatically be selected by the academy after I receive a nomination?

-No. You will be placed among a select group of nominees, and the academy of your choice will make the final decision.
+No. You will be placed among a select group of nominees, and the academy of your choice will make the final decision based upon their entrance requirements.
 If selected, you will receive an offer of admission (an appointment) directly from the academy.